projectatomic/adb-tests/testsuite/Library/vagrant/README.md

 Returns 0 when the username and password for registration plugin are provided, non-zero otherwise.

+## vagrantBoxHostname

+Connects to box and print it's hostname.

+    vagrantBoxHostname

 ## vagrantConfigureGeneralVagrantfile

 Configure main Vagrantfile (in ~/.vagrant.d).